GWC-DCMB/ClubCurriculum/contributing.md

 1. Create a new branch for your feature

-    Be sure to give it a short, descriptive name.
+    Give it a short, descriptive name.
     ```
     git checkout -b new-branch-name
     ```